 Williams had been named to the senior team pending a clearance of her case.

-She ran a wind-legal 10.94 seconds for 100 meters to set a new World Junior (and National High School) Record on June 21-23, finishing third and booking a trip to the World Championships.
+She ran a wind-legal 10.94 seconds for 100 meters to set a new World U18 (and National High School) Record on June 21-23, finishing third and booking a trip to the World Championships.
 But she tested positive for the diuretic hydrochlorothiazide following the meet.

 In ensuing weeks, Williams' legal team battled the positive test, saying it was an over-the-counter tablet she took prior to the meet to combat the flu.
 She labeled the OTC drug in her protocol at the Championships.

 This week, according to a recent report by The Star and confirmed by Boldon, Williams was "reprimanded with no period of ineligibility."

 In a statement released by the IADP, according to The Jamaican Star, "The IADP is unanimously persuaded to the standard of proof that the athlete, Miss Briana Williams, was in breach of article 2.1 of the 2015 Anti-Doping Rules as she had in her body a specified substance named 'HCTZ.'